berenger-eu/tbfmm/README.md

 ```

 # To build in VS Code using gcc
-You need to open the settings.json by Ctrl + Shift + P and serach-select Preference: Open settings (JSON),
+You need to open the settings.json by Ctrl + Shift + P and search-select Preference: Open settings (JSON),
 and then add the lines below:
 ```bash
   "cmake.cmakePath": "C:\\msys64\\mingw64\\bin\\cmake.exe",